Request for Proposals

 Purpose

-These funds are directed towards enhancing the creativity and novel research and scholarship of Duke’s early/mid-career faculty and will help our faculty pursue new directions and ideas that would otherwise be difficult to fund from other sources.
+Duke’s Office of Research and Innovation (OR&I) is pleased to support Duke Science and Technology (DST) by awarding seed grants to faculty members at Duke.
+The DST SPARK Seed Grants are directed towards enhancing the creativity and novel research and scholarship of Duke’s early/mid-career faculty and will help them pursue new directions and ideas that would otherwise be difficult to fund from other sources.

 Eligibility